bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 -   Advances in power electronics : converters can carry larger currents through higher voltages $\Rightarrow$ higher power ratings
     $\Rightarrow$ transmission applications possible
 -   1882 : Marcel Deprez (France) and Oskar Von Miller (Germany, AEG) design the first transmission link between a DC source and a DC
     load:
     $15 \,\text{kW} ~~ 2\, \text{kV} ~~ 56.3\, \text{km}$
+- See also René Thury's work: https://en.wikipedia.org/wiki/Ren%C3%A9_Thury
 -   mid ‘30s : mercury-arc valve rectifiers made available.
     They open the way to HVDC transmission link projects
 -   1945 : first commercial project of HVDC transmission in Germany.
     Not commissioned and moved to USSR (Moscow-Kashira) in 1950:
     $60\,\text{MW} ~~ 200\, \text{kV} ~~ 115 \, \text{km}$, with buried
     cables
+    - Nekrasov, A. M., & Posse, A. V. (1959).
+Work done in the Soviet Union on high-voltage long-distance dc power transmission.
+Transactions of the American Institute of Electrical Engineers.
+Part III: Power Apparatus and Systems, 78(3), 515-521.
 -   1954 : first commercial HVDC submarine installation : from Gotland
     island to Sweden:
     $20 \,\text{MW} ~~ 100\, \text{kV} ~~ 98 \, \text{km}$
 -   Up to the mid ‘60s, due to its higher cost, HVDC was favoured only where AC met operational difficulties, e.g. sea crossing

 ---

 ## Historical perspective (cont’d)

 -   late ‘60s : advent of high power *thyristor*-based valve converters
 -   1975 : 1st long-distance HVDC transmission using thyristor valve
     converters : Cahora Bassa in Mozambique:
     $1920\,  \text{MW} ~~ 533\, \text{kV} ~~ 1420 \, \text{km}$, with
     overhead line
 .center.width-20[![](figures/HVDC/Cahora_Bassa.png)]
 -   thyristor ratings have grown up to $V=9$ kV and $I=4$ kA (per thyristor)
 -   late ‘90s : high power *transistor*-based components become
     available : IGBT, MOSFET
 -   development of *Voltage Source Converters*.
     Among other advantages, they allow controlling both the active and the reactive powers at the AC terminals of an HVDC link.